-ZHCo-PeriScaldes wants to reduce the pressure on GP emergency rooms and is launching a colourful campaign
+ZHCo-PeriScaldes wants to reduce the pressure on the GP emergency stations and is starting a colourful campaign

 PRESS RELEASE